 1. A Solo 401(k) is Simple

 Setting up a Solo 401k makes a lot of sense for sole proprietors, owners of an S Corporation, C Corporation or partnership.
-Currently, my business is structured as a sole proprietor so setting up a Solo 401k seemed like it made alot of sense.
-Unlike traditional 401k’s, there are no complicated discrimination tests or Form 5500 filing.
+Initially my business was structured as a sole proprietor so setting up a Solo 401k seemed like it made a lot of sense.
+Unlike traditional 401ks, there are no complicated discrimination tests or Form 5500 filing.

 2. Who is a Solo 401k Plan For?